Christopher Largen: Early life

+Career

-Theatre Arts
+Theatre

-At the age of eight, Largen became a professional stage singer, actor, dancer and model.
-Signing with Kim Dawson Agency, he performed in professional and community theatres in Chicago, Fort Worth, and St. Louis, playing lead and supporting roles in Our Hearts Were Young and Gay, Interview, Sleeping Beauty, The King and I, South Pacific, You're a Good Man, Charlie Brown, The Innocents, Happy Birthday, Wanda June, Oliver!, and The Mousetrap.
-Largen worked with notable stage actors like Ruta Lee, Debbie Reynolds, and Jerry Russell.
-He also fulfilled contracts in runway and catalogue modeling, and a television commercial for amusement park Old Chicago, where director Brian De Palma filmed scenes from his 1978 film The Fury.
-He studied theater at Creative Arts Theater School in Chicago, and pursued Ballet at Barbara Wood Dance Studio in Fort Worth.
+At the age of eight, Largen was a performer in various capacities, including stage singer, actor, dancer, and model.
+Singing with the Kim Dawson Agency, he performed in both professional and community theaters in Chicago, Fort Worth, Texas, and St. Louis.
+He played both lead and supporting roles.
+Largen worked alongside actors such as Ruta Lee, Debbie Reynolds, and Jerry Russell.
+He also fulfilled contracts in runway and catalog modeling, as well as a television commercial for the amusement park Old Chicago.
+He studied theater at the Creative Arts Theater School in Chicago and pursued ballet at Barbara Wood Dance Studio in Fort Worth.

-Largen attended Professional Youth Conservatory in Fort Worth, Texas, a now-defunct private performing arts high school located in the attic of the Methodist church on the campus of Texas Wesleyan University.
-While at PYC, Largen studied Drama, Dance, Voice, Mime, and Playwriting, taking classes with other professional performers including Grammy award-winning gospel singer Kirk Franklin.
-Through self-paced study he received his four-year diploma in two years, and was honored with the Outstanding Student of the Year award in 1987.
-He was subsequently awarded a full drama scholarship at Texas Wesleyan University, which he declined in order to pursue interdisciplinary humanities studies at University of North Texas in Denton.
+Largen attended the Professional Youth Conservatory (PYC) in Fort Worth, Texas, a now-defunct private performing arts high school located in the attic of the Methodist church on the campus of Texas Wesleyan University.
+While at PYC, Largen studied drama, dance, voice, mime, and playwriting.
+He took classes with other professional performers, including Grammy award-winning gospel singer Kirk Franklin.
+Through self-paced study, he received his four-year diploma in two years and was honored with the Outstanding Student of the Year award in 1987.
+He was subsequently awarded a full drama scholarship at Texas Wesleyan University, which he declined in order to pursue interdisciplinary humanities studies at the University of North Texas in Denton.

 Journalism

-Largen's literary debut was a 2001 front cover feature article for Village Voice, which previously published writers including Ezra Pound, Henry Miller, Katherine Anne Porter, James Baldwin, E.E.
-Cummings, and Allen Ginsberg.
-The article was an investigative biographical report on the United States Government's little-known medical cannabis program, a subject which federal officials had remained silent about for decades.

-Subsequently, Largen was featured in hundreds of print and online news and literary outlets in the United States, Canada, the United Kingdom, Netherlands, and Germany.
-Many of his articles focused on the relationship between health and public policy, with a creative and personal perspective in the tradition of Gonzo journalism.
+Largen's literary debut was a 2001 front cover feature article for Village Voice.
+The article was an investigative biographical report on the U.S. government's little-known medical cannabis program, a subject about which federal officials had remained silent for decades.
+Subsequently, Largen was featured in hundreds of print and online news and literary outlets in the United States, Canada, the United Kingdom, the Netherlands, and Germany.

-A supporter of decentralized reporting, Largen developed an extensive social profile network of approximately 60,000 readers, through which he blogged and disseminated news stories neglected in corporate media outlets.

 Caregiving

-Before and since becoming a writer, Largen devoted several years as a personal caregiver and care manager for people with physical, psychiatric, and developmental disabilities, in a variety of private and public residential and institutional settings.
-He also worked in geriatrics and hospice care, and served as a counselor for emotionally disturbed children who were survivors of physical and sexual abuse.
+He also worked in geriatrics and hospice care and served as a counselor for emotionally disturbed children who were survivors of physical and sexual abuse.

-In 2010 Largen received his interdisciplinary Bachelor of Applied Arts and Sciences degree in Psychology, Sociology, and Rehabilitation, from University of North Texas.
+In 2010, Largen received his interdisciplinary Bachelor of Applied Arts and Sciences degree in Psychology, Sociology, and Rehabilitation from the University of North Texas.